モロッコ

 • Breakfast

-• Private car transfer You will be picked up at the hotel and driven to Marrakech.
+• Private car transfer We will pick you up at the hotel and head to Marrakech.

-On the way you will pass Kelaa M'gouna, known for its "Rose Festival," with vast fields and fragrant hedgerows of roses.
+On the way we will pass Kelaa Mgouna, known for its "Rose Festival," with vast fields and fragrant rose hedges.

 • Private car transfer As you descend the Atlas Mountains, you will notice dramatic changes in climate and scenery.
-Eventually you will enter the bustle and vibrancy of Marrakech.
+Eventually you will enter the hustle and bustle of Marrakech.

 • Morocco - Marrakesh